Bug report #8878

 Martin, there are ways that are confined within the bounding box (see the yellow tertiary highway, some small stair ways, and tracks) yet are not downloaded / exported to lines.
 Wondering whether there are two issues here.
 One with how to deal with partial ways, and the other with ways well within bounding box not being retrieved or exported to polylines.

-#8 Updated by Andre Joost over 6 years ago
+#8 Updated by Andre Joost about 7 years ago

 - File GDAL-import.png added